ooni/ooni.org/content/support/faq.md

 OONI is a global project, with a global community and an international team.

-Over the years, OONI team members have hailed from multiple countries, including Italy, Greece, South Africa, Cameroon, India, Russia, Germany, Spain and Slovenia.
+Over the years, OONI team members have hailed from multiple countries, including Italy, Greece, South Africa, Cameroon, India, Russia, Venezuela, Spain and Slovenia.

 We are not based in any particular country, as we've never had a physical office, and we've always worked remotely online.

 ### What is OONI's legal status?

+As of May 2023, OONI is a nonprofit organization registered in Rome, Italy.

 Between 2011 to 2019, OONI was a project of [The Tor Project](https://www.torproject.org/) (a 501(c)(3) nonprofit registered in the U.S).
+Between January 2020 to May 2023, OONI was fiscally sponsored by the [Hermes Center for Transparency and Digital Human Rights](https://www.hermescenter.org/), while operating independently in terms of fundraising and governance.

+OONI’s nonprofit legal entity was established in May 2023 with the creation of the OONI Association in Italy.
+In February 2024, OONI transitioned from an Association to a Foundation to enhance the organization's stability and governance structure.

-As of 2025, Open Observatory of Network Interference (OONI) Foundation ETS is an independent non-profit digital rights organization registered in Italy.
+Today, the Open Observatory of Network Interference (OONI) Foundation ETS is an independent nonprofit digital rights organization registered in Italy.

 ### How can I get involved?